-Our total revenues were \$1,798.3 million in 2020 compared to \$979.9 million in 2019, an increase of \$818.3 million, or 84%.
-Total revenues increased primarily as a result of higher volume of real estate brokerage commissions, which is directly related to our increase in agent count of 63% compared to 2019.
-Higher average home sales price also contributed to the increase of revenue marginally.
+Our total revenues were \$3.8 billion in 2021 compared to \$1.8 billion in 2020, an increase of \$2.0 billion, or 110%.
+Total revenues increased primarily as a result of higher volume of real estate brokerage commissions, which is primarily attributable to growth in agent base and increased home sales prices.